Louis Jean Marie de Bourbon, Duke of Penthièvre: Life

 On 2 July 1733 at the age of eight, he was made a maréchal de camp (field marshal) and the next year, a lieutenant général (lieutenant general).
 In 1740, he received the Ordre de la Toison d'or from his Bourbon cousin, the King of Spain.
 In 1742, King Louis XV conferred upon him the Order of the Holy Spirit.
 He served in the military under his maternal uncle, the maréchal-duc de Noailles, and fought brilliantly at Dettingen in 1743 and Fontenoy in 1745.

 As the possessor of one of the largest fortunes in Europe, Louis Jean Marie was a very attractive marriage candidate, especially considering his close links with the French royal family.

 A suggestion was made that he marry his cousin, Louise Henriette de Bourbon, the eldest granddaughter of his paternal aunt, Louise-Françoise de Bourbon.
 This idea, however, was abandoned as Louise Henriette's mother wished her daughter to marry Louis Philippe d'Orléans, the heir of the House of Orléans.

 In 1744, at the age of nineteen, Penthièvre married Princess Maria Teresa d'Este (1726-1754), the daughter of Francesco III d'Este, the sovereign Duke of Modena and Reggio, and his first cousin, Charlotte Aglaé d'Orléans.
 The young couple occupied a suite of apartments at Versailles which had previously been occupied by their joint ancestor Madame de Montespan.
-These apartments were used by the duke and his family until the reign of Louis XVI of France when the space was given to Mesdames, the new king's spinster aunts, Louis XV's unmarried daughters.
+These apartments were used by the duke and his family until the reign of Louis XVI when the space was given to Mesdames, the new king's spinster aunts, Louis XV's unmarried daughters.

 The couple had seven children, only two of whom survived infancy: